newbooks/MCCE4-Core/tests/fast_ff/readme.md

 - Estimate the maximum mutual polarization effect on RXN.
 Theoretical maximum is 0 and 4 RXN when two charges are superimposed, while summing individual RXN gives 2 RXN.

 ### Limitations of This Modeling Approach
-- Reaction field induced by point charges only applies to that charge; mutual polarization is considered in cases of multiple charges.
+- Reaction field induced by a point charge only applies to that charge; mutual polarization is ignored.